 Muscular Dystrophy and Cell Surgical Network

-has developed a specific SVF deployment protocol that attempts to utilize the potential regenerative properties of SVF (rich in mesenchymal stem cells and growth factors).
+The Cell Surgical Network has developed a specific SVF deployment protocol that attempts to utilize the potential regenerative properties of SVF (rich in mesenchymal stem cells and growth factors).
 SVF is systemically deployed and is expected to hone to damaged areas preferentially.
 This is all done as an outpatient at the time of SVF harvesting and procurement.
 The entire cellular surgical procedure takes approximately three hours.